The holidays are a time for joy, family, giving … and racking up debt.

 10. Always Pay Your Credit Card Bills on Time

-“Make sure you always pay on time to avoid late fees,” said Rod Ebrahimi, CEO of Upturn.
+“Make sure you always pay on time to avoid late fees,” said Rod Ebrahimi, board member of Deck Flex.
 “Some credit card companies waive the fee for the first late payment but many charge up to $39 per late payment.”

 Unnecessary late fees will just pile onto the debt you already have.